 ULIPs: An introduction

-Unit Linked Insurance Policies or ULIPs are insurance policies that offer the opportunity of wealth creation, while providing the security of a Life Cover.
-In ULIPs, a part of your money is dedicated towards your Life Cover and the rest is assigned to a fund* which invests in equity, debt, or a combination of both.
+ULIPs are insurance policies that offer the opportunity for wealth creation while providing the security of a Life Cover2.
+With ULIPs, a part of your investment is dedicated towards your Life Cover2 and the rest is assigned to a fund* which invests in equity, debt, or a combination of both.
 The returns depend on the performance of the fund opted by you.

 ##The Sum Assured is a fixed minimum amount that your nominee receives in your absence

 It is important that you understand the premium break-up under your Unit Linked Insurance Policy.
-Once you decide the amount of premium to be paid and the Life Cover you want, the insurance company deducts a portion of the ULIP premium.
-This portion is called the Premium Allocation Charge, and varies from product to product.
+Once you decide the amount of premium to be paid and the Life Cover2 you want, the insurance company deducts a portion of the ULIP premium.
+This portion is called the Premium Allocation Charge and varies from product to product.

 *The cost of providing a Life Cover under the policy is called Mortality Charge

 **Net Asset Value (NAV) is the price at which the units of a fund (equity or debt) are purchased.

 #Fund Management Charge is the fee charged by the insurance company, for managing your fund and providing better returns.

 ##Fund Value is the money that is invested in the equity and debt fund of your choice.